Peter King (American politician): National security

 King supported the Iraq War.
 King supported President Barack Obama's order to kill Osama bin Laden, saying that he knew it was a "tough decision" to make in the situation room.
 He also approved of Obama's surprise trip to Afghanistan in May 2012.

 The New York Times wrote in 2006 that King had been "the Patriot Act's most fervent fan."
 In 2008, King told the Times, "Look, we have not been attacked in seven years and it's not because of luck."

-King opposed Obama's executive order to close the Guantanamo Bay detention camp.
 Since 2009, King has argued against holding terrorist trials in New York City, saying that enormous security risks and financial costs would accompany the public trials.
-In April 2011, he called for attorney general Eric Holder to resign due to Holder's plans to transfer Khalid Sheikh Mohammed and four other alleged co-conspirators in the September 11, 2001, attacks from Guantanamo to New York City for trials in U.S. federal court.
+In April 2011, he called for attorney general Eric Holder to resign due to Holder's plans to transfer Khalid Sheikh Mohammed and four other alleged co-conspirators in the September 11, 2001, attacks from Guantanamo to New York City for trials in US federal court.
 King denounced Holder's plan "as the most irresponsible decision ever made by any attorney general."

 King continued to challenge Holder in April 2011, demanding to know why the Council on American-Islamic Relations (CAIR), its co-founder Omar Ahmad, the Islamic Society of North America, the North American Islamic Trust, and other unindicted "co-conspirators" in the Holy Land Foundation "terrorism financing" trial, were not being prosecuted by the United States Department of Justice.
 In a letter to Holder, King wrote he had recently learned that the decision had been made by high-ranking Justice Department officials "over the vehement and stated objections of special agents and supervisors of the Federal Bureau of Investigation, as well as the prosecutors at the U.S. attorney's office in Dallas", adding that "there should be full transparency into the Department's decision."
 Holder responded that the decision not to prosecute had been made during the Bush administration.
-The U.S. attorney in Dallas said he alone had been responsible for the decision, which had been made based on an analysis of the law and the evidence, with no political pressure involved.
+The US attorney in Dallas said he alone had been responsible for the decision, which had been made based on an analysis of the law and the evidence, with no political pressure involved.